jilinzheng/NISLAB-K8s/README.md

 Switching out `get` with `describe` in any of the above commands will provide a more verbose description of the resource, i.e. `kubectl describe deploy`.

-Using the combination of flag and argument `-o yaml` at the end of any of the above commands can also display the YAML version of the resource, i.e., `kubectl get deploy teastore-webui -o yaml`.
+Using the combination of flag and argument `-o yaml` at the end of any of the above commands can also display the YAML version of the resource, e.g., `kubectl get deploy teastore-webui -o yaml`.

-By default all of these commands will return the requested resources in the `default` namespace, which is where I have deployed TeaStore, but you may wish to check other namespaces for other resources, e.g., the `monitoring` stack.
+By default all of these commands will return the requested resources in the `default` namespace, which is where I have deployed Teastore, but you may wish to check other namespaces for other resources, e.g., the `monitoring` stack.
 To do so, simply add the flag `-n [namespace]` to see a different namespace, or `--all-namespaces` flag to see all namespaces.

 Examples:

 - `kubectl get deploy -n monitoring`: get all deployments of the monitoring namespace
 - `kubectl get pods --all-namespaces`: get pods across all namespaces

+Another very useful command is `kubectl rollout restart deployment [deployment name]`; this will gracefully restart the targeted deployment.

+### Useful Helm Commands

+- `helm list -A`: list all the Helm charts deployed

 ## Modifying TeaStore Configurations